Yemen Aftermath: Trump's First Military Raid Continues To Raise Questions

 Also conflicted: Women in the compound may have started out as bystanders but became combatants when they took up weapons from the dead men, said one senior U.S. military official.
 Thus they would have posed a threat to the special operations raiders, complicating the issue of which casualties were civilian.

-Central Command may answer some of these questions in its investigation, but given the highly sensitive nature of U.S. special operations, the information might not become public.
+Central Command may answer some of these questions in its investigation, but given the highly sensitive nature of U.S. special operations, the information may not become public.

 "When you think of the loss of life throughout America and institutions and in terms of the world, in terms of what some of the individuals could have done, I think it is a successful operation by all standards," he said.